ZippySphinx/Quizzler/README.md

 # Quizzler ❓

-## A Quiz Game which asks 16 Questions...
+## A Quiz Game which asks 16 Questions and provide feedback on the bottom.

 ![Screenshot1](images/1.png)